How Has Covid Affected Mental Health for Kids?Aug 26, 2021

 - Negative social media impacts as kids compare their social connections, accomplishments, and life to glossy "influencers" and others in their circles.

-I think it's also important to note that the anxiety and irritability that I have witnessed lately in my patients is largely situational.
+It's also important to note that the anxiety and irritability that I have witnessed lately in my patients is largely situational.
 It does not mean these individuals are experiencing a major, long-term mental health issue.
 In fact, most kids are experiencing what is sometimes called an adjustment disorder.
 This can be described as an emotional/behavioral reaction to short-term stressors or situational stress that results in symptoms like anxiety or depression.
 The symptoms can be functionally impairing, but will likely improve when the stressors are gone or the situation changes.

 Of course, it's not wise to just wait it out.
 There are many ways to boost up resilience and reduce symptoms so that kids and teens can get through the stressors more easily.
-See articles below for more natural approaches to support kids.
+See some articles below for more natural approaches to support kids.

 Help Kids & Teens Nurture Natural Calm